bertrandbuild/stablesafe/autonomous-predictor/README.md

-# Autonomous voter template
+# Autonomous predictor template

-This template demonstrates how to setup a voter and contributer to the StableSafe project.
+This template demonstrates how to setup a predictor and contributer to the StableSafe project.

 ## Get a backtesting history to be verified

-Only permissionned voters can contribute to the depeg detection.
+Only permissionned predictors can contribute to the depeg detection.

 To be verified, you need to submit a backtesting history.